kubedb/docs/docs/guides/etcd/concepts/etcd.md

 ### spec.monitor

-Etcd managed by KubeDB can be monitored with builtin-Prometheus and Prometheus operator out-of-the-box.
+Etcd managed by KubeDB can be monitored with built-in Prometheus and Prometheus operator out-of-the-box.

 etcd exposes Prometheus metrics natively, so **no exporter sidecar container is deployed**.
 KubeDB creates a stats Service that targets etcd's own metrics endpoint and, for `agent: prometheus.io/operator`, a matching `ServiceMonitor`.